lucaGazzola/taxes/README.md

 Total: 29.83
 ```

-Input prices must have at most 2 numbers representing the fractional part.
+Input prices must be positive and have at most 2 numbers representing the fractional part.